Testing Within Government (TWiG): frequently asked questions

 At the end of the program there will be an event for the successful applicants, together with the relevant business problem experts, to showcase the product and the lessons learned/experience gained to government and industry representatives.
-Last year’s event attracted more than 200 guests from industry and government.
+The showcase event attracts more than 200 guests from industry and government.

 How and when will I know if I’ve been successful?

 Applicants of the TWiG program will be notified of the outcome of their application in writing in August 2018.